intuit/gqlex/README.md

+# TL.DR.
+eXtendGql is a powerful library that offers a unique xPath solution for GraphQL, called gXPath.
+With this feature, developers can easily navigate the GraphQL data structure and select the information they need.
+In addition, the library includes an advanced transformation tool that allows for complex data manipulation and conversion.

+For more info, keep reading L.R

+# L. R.   (long, read)

 ## Introduction

 I embarked on a project that demanded the manipulation of GraphQL documents and the querying of a target service using the manipulated GraphQL.